Anja Mihr

 Anja Mihr (born 1969) is a German political scientist and human rights researcher.
-She works in the areas of Transitional Justice, Cyber Justice, Climate Justice, Governance and Human Rights Regimes.
-She is an internationally known academic who has taught in various universities in Germany, the United States, Italy, China and the Netherlands.
-Her main work focuses on human rights, governance and transitional justice, looking at the interlinkage between institutions, organizations and the way human rights realization can be leveraged.
+She works in the areas of Transitology, Transitional Justice, Cyber Justice, Climate Justice, Governance and Human Rights Regimes.
+She has taught in universities in Germany, the United States, Italy, China and the Netherlands and at the OSCE Academy in Bishkek, Kyrgyzstan.
+Her main work focuses on human rights, governance, and transitional justice, looking at the interlinkage between institutions, and organizations and the way human rights realization can be leveraged.

-Anja Mihr has also served in various international academic and NGO advisory committees on human rights.
+Mihr has served on international academic and NGO advisory committees on human rights.
 From 2002 to 2006 she was a member of the Executive Board of Amnesty International Germany.